meltingice/qr-logo/README.md

 ### async generate(data, [options], [logoRatio], [logoOpacity])

 Generates the QR code with your logo overlaid on top.
+Output format is a base64 representation of the QR code image, which can be directly loaded with an `img` object.

 #### data